k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 ![](../images/discovery_pipeline_2.png)

 * Click on **Add Rule +** to create a new rule.
-  * Starting from Fabric V8.3.1, when a new rule is added, the Crawler Filter is set by default to **'Exclude Others'**.
-It can be changed to any other value if needed.
+  * Starting from Fabric V8.3.1, when a new rule is added, its Crawler Filter parameter is set by default to **'Exclude Others'**.
+This value can be updated to any other value if needed.
 * There might be three types of rules:
   * For **filter** rule creation, set either **'Exclude Others'** or **'Exclude This'** in the **Crawler Filter** column.
 In this case, Data Platform and Schema are mandatory, while Dataset population is optional.
   * For **override** rule creation, only selecting a Data Platform and checking an **'Override'** checkbox are mandatory.
 This rule will be applicable for the whole Data Platform.
 By populating Schema(s) and Dataset(s) will make this rule more specific.